sayuripamoda382/pestdistribution/README.md

 # Mapping and Analyzing the Distribution and Severity of Meloidogyne graminicola in Rice

-This is under consultancy pojects no.02
+This is under consultancy project no.02

 This study was carried out as an observational field survey during the "Maha" season of 2024.
 From each district, rice plant samples (n = 30 per field) were collected.
 The severity of nematode